boryspaulewicz/bhsdtr/Readme.md

 conditions, etc., or may covary with numerical predictors.

-Whenever such variables are used, there is a possibility of confounding response bias, which in this case correspond to the way the response categories are used to label e.g., some internal experience (this corresponds to the criterion in an SDT model), and the internal experience itself, which corresponds to *d'* or *s* in an SDT model.
+Whenever such variables are used, there is a possibility of confounding response bias, which in this case corresponds to the way the response categories are used to label e.g., some internal experience (e.g., response bias in an SDT model), and the internal experience itself (e.g., *d'* or *s* in an SDT model).
 This problem is seen as important in the context of binary classification tasks and SDT theory, but it seems to be often ignored in most other contexts.

 Let's use the term *Flexible Order-Preserving* (FOP) to denote an isomorphic threshold link function that maps the space of ordered